whc2001/snapclient/README.md

   - [ok] Startup: do not start parsing on samples to codec before sample ring buffer hits requested buffer size.
   - [ok] Start from empty buffer
   - [ ] fill in missing component descriptions in Readme.md
-  - [ ] DAC latency setting from android app
+  - [ok] DAC latency setting from android app